zhudotexe/kani/docs/install.rst

     Want to use a different model with kani?
 Check out :doc:`engines` for details on how to implement the common Engine interface and use kani with any LM.

-    kani is OSS and |:heart:| PRs with engine implementations for the latest models.

 Installing on Conda
 -------------------
 You may need to install pip in your conda environment first: